City of Portland Core Values: Anti-racism | Equity | Transparency | Communication | Collaboration | Fiscal Responsibility

 Purpose

-Recruitment processes are developed and used to attract, evaluate and select the most qualified candidates to fill vacancies for all regular and limited duration positions.
-The criteria used in these processes shall be based upon knowledge, skills, abilities, experience and other characteristics needed for the effective performance of duties assigned to position(s) being recruited.
-Competitive or limited competitive recruitment and selection processes are also developed to attract and evaluate qualified candidates to fill temporary and casual workforce needs.
-Recruitment processes shall be job related and shall be developed and administered in accordance with federal, state, City administrative rule guidelines and equity goals.
-All recruitment and selection processes must be equitable and competitive.
+Recruitment processes are established to attract, evaluate and select the most qualified candidates to fill vacancies for all regular and limited duration positions.
+The criteria used in these processes are based on knowledge, skills, abilities, experience and other characteristics needed for the effective performance of duties assigned to position(s) being recruited.
+Competitive or limited competitive recruitment and selection processes are also used to attract and evaluate qualified candidates to fill temporary and casual workforce needs.

-Types of Recruitment Processes
+Eligibility, Definitions and Types of Recruitment Processes

 Recruitment processes for positions in the classified service may be Open, Internal, Continuous or Promotional.

-Recruitment open to all applicants (including applicants that are not currently City of Portland employees).
+Open Recruitment: Recruitment open to all applicants (including applicants that are not currently City of Portland employees).

-A recruitment without a closing date.
+Continuous Recruitment: A recruitment without a closing date.

-A recruitment and selection process open to a limited pool of applicants who are uniquely qualified for the position.
+Limited Competitive Recruitment: A recruitment and selection process open to a limited pool of applicants who are uniquely qualified for the position.

 Recruitment Announcements